DepressedBunnys/GBF-Timers/README.md

 30. Fixed a bug that would crash the system if the user's account level increased
 31. Fixed a bug that would start a new timer even if one is already active
 32. Fixed a bug that would give the wrong XP required for the user's account level
+33. Fixed a bug that would give both coins and XP when claiming your daily reward
+34. Fixed a bug that would give no progress bar if the user passed a certain percentage point

 GBF Timers is now available for public use and the source code is now open source.